strychemi/leadgencard-endpoint/README.md

 <img src="landing.png" style="width: 70%;"/>

-Note that behind the scenes, the deploy created ENV parameters of the format MEMCACHEDCLOUD_BRONZE_*, which the `web.rb` file defaults to.
+Note that behind the scenes, the deploy created ENV parameters of the format MEMCACHEDCLOUD_*, which the `web.rb` file defaults to.
 If you want to view or configure these parameters, you can view your app's Heroku ENV settings:

 For more information on getting the Memcached part working, visit the [Memcached Cloud Heroku page](https://devcenter.heroku.com/articles/memcachedcloud).